 What Coffee Creamer Froths The Best?

-As a great alternative to whole milk or maybe even skinny or skimmed milk, coffee creamer is certainly worth considering but as always it is down to personal taste.
+As a great alternative to whole milk or maybe even skinny or skimmed milk, the ability to froth coffee creamer is certainly worth considering but as always it is down to personal taste.

 There are many brands of coffee creamer on the market, but some types of coffee creamers can froth better than others.
 For example, many consumers find that they can achieve a greater foam with a latte by using more expensive brands such as Coffeemate or Trader Joe’s Organic Coffee Creamer in place of the lower-priced creamer products from less popular manufacturers like Great Value.